aantipov/moiva-blog/content/post/2021-05-12-may-update.md

 <!-- {{< tweet 1385326827120599041 >}} -->

 __Tabular data representation__.
 As I described above, the published series of reports taught me two things:
-- the data that Moiva has at its disposal allow exctracting much more valuable information than is currently shown.
+- the data that Moiva has at its disposal allow extracting much more valuable information than is currently shown.
 - tabular data representation can be a great complement to graphs.

-I liked a lot the table view I used in the reports and I implemented a similar one in Moiva.io and got rid of the old list view.
+I liked a lot the table view I used in the reports, so I implemented a similar view in Moiva.io and it replaced the old list view.

-{{< figure src="/blog/images/2021-05-update/list-view.png" alt="a screenshot of Moiva.io's libraries list - Webpack, Vite and Snowpack." caption="The old list view" >}}
+{{< figure src="/blog/images/2021-05-update/list-view.png" alt="a screenshot of Moiva.io's old list view with data for Webpack, Vite and Snowpack." caption="The old list view" >}}

-{{< figure src="/blog/images/2021-05-update/tabular-view.png" alt="a screenshot of Moiva.io's table with data for Webpack, Vite and Snowpack" caption="The new table view" >}}
+{{< figure src="/blog/images/2021-05-update/tabular-view.png" alt="a screenshot of Moiva.io's new table view with data for Webpack, Vite and Snowpack" caption="The new table view" >}}

-Tha table view is much more in line with the goal of the project - make it easier to compare software.
+The table view is much more in line with the goal of the project - make it easier to compare software.

 ## SEO
 It was a disastrous month for Moiva in terms of Google Search performance.
 The coverage dropped from 1.5K to 50 pages.